Dasonk/docstring/README.md

 If you are running R through RStudio there is support for displaying the docstring within the RStudio help pane directly.
 This is enabled by default.
-It should detect that you're running RStudio and unless you choose the `rstudio_pane=FALSE` within `docstring` or set `options("docstring_rstudio_help_pane" = FALSE)` (which will disable the help pane support and instead display the help in a web browser) the docstring will show in the help pane.
+It should detect that you're running RStudio and unless you choose the `rstudio_pane=FALSE` within `docstring` or set `options("docstring_rstudio_help_pane" = FALSE)` the help will display in the RStudio help pane.
+If you disable the help pane support then the help will instead display in a web browser.

 ![Square RStudio](docs/images/square_rstudio.png)